MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/account-types-locations-and-fees.md

 | Zambia                            | 19 USD              | 99 USD           | ZMK paid to bank | No     |
 | Zimbabwe                          | 19 USD              | 99 USD           | USD paid to bank | No     |

-\*  PayPal can be used as a payment method for payout accounts in this market, but can't be used to pay fo r the developer account registration fee.
+\*  PayPal can be used as a payment method for payout accounts in this market, but can't be used to pay for the developer account registration fee.